cdmbase/graphql-server-rabbitmq/README.md

-# graphql-server-express
+# graphql-server-amqp

-This is the Express and Connect integration for the Apollo community GraphQL Server.
-[Read the docs.](http://dev.apollodata.com/tools/apollo-server/index.html)
+This is the RabbitMQ integration for the Apollo community GraphQL Server.